CSC207-2022F-UofT/mcpm/README.md

 ### How to set up a mirror

 The MCPRS server is hosted with a plain file server that supports both http and rsync.
 The official server is hosted using Nginx, but any file server with such compatibility would work.
+You can follow one of the approaches below to set up a mirror.

+After setting up a mirror, if you want to add it to our mirror list, you can submit a pull request to this repo editing the [mirrorlist.yml](mirrorlist.yml) file.

 #### Setup Mirror using Docker Compose